 - Do not feed stray cats.
 This will reduce the chance of stray cats hanging around your property.

 - Remove potential food sources (e.g., pet food, unsecured garbage containers).
 By removing potential food sources, you will reduce the chance of stray cats hanging around your property.

 - If stray cats become a nuisance, you may borrow a cat trap (the traps are humane) from Animal Control.
 Contact Animal Control at 334-501-3090 for further information about obtaining a cat trap.

 Q: I have some kind of wildlife (e.g., raccoon, oppossum) in my attic/under my house, what should I do?

-A: Contact Animal Control for direction or a pest management company for service.
+A: Contact Animal Control for recommendations.
+You may be advised to employ a private pest management company.

 Q: If I find some kind of wildlife in my yard, what should I do?

 A: Do not make contact with wildlife.
 Contact Animal Control for assistance.